 - They are subject to greater oxidative stress, weakness in the immune system and premature aging;

 - Suffer greater wear and tear on bone, muscle and joint structures.

 These important micronutrients (vitamins and minerals) are often overlooked to the detriment of those that actually provide energy (protein, fat and carbohydrates).
-However, they are essential.
-Since they do not contain calories, they cannot serve as fuel for training, but they can transform food into energy through metabolism.
+However, they are essential: dispite they cannot serve as "fuel" for training, since they don't contain calories, they can transform food into energy through metabolism.

 When our daily diet is 5-6 varied meals with different food groups, we are able to meet the recommendations of macro and micronutrients, such as vitamins.
 Supplementation thus becomes useful for those who have difficulties in eating the necessary foods within their normal diet.